 Missing – Wall Activity from Everyone

-Maybe it is just a pre-launch issue, but one thing that is noticeably missing from the new Facebook pages is activity by anyone who isn’t your friend.
-You can compare the above screenshot while I am logged in to my account which shows the number of friends of mine that have liked Facebook’s page plus a friend’s recent tag vs. the screenshot below where I’m logged into a dummy account that has no friends.
+Maybe it is just a pre-launch issue, but one thing that is noticeably missing from the new Facebook Pages is activity by anyone who isn’t your friend.
+You can compare the above screenshot while I am logged in to my account, which shows the number of friends of mine that have liked my Facebook Page plus a friend’s recent tag vs. the screenshot below, where I’m logged into a dummy account that has no friends.

 Gone – Default Landing Tab

-Say goodbye to having people who are not yet fans get directed to your fan gate or welcome tab.
+Say goodbye to having people who are not yet fans getting directed to your fan gate or welcome tab.
 While you can use the direct URL of an application to direct people to a specific tab, anyone who clicks on the main link to your Facebook page (such as the one from the Like button or box on your website) will be taken to your main Timeline.
-This has made some marketers upset as they were able to successfully convert fans or even sales from a default landing tab, but it is sadly confirmed to be gone by Facebook.
+This has made some marketers upset as they were able to successfully convert fans or even get sales from a default landing tab, but sadly it is confirmed by Facebook to be gone.